holochain-gym/holochain-gym.github.io/docs/developers/basic/links.md

 </ul>
 </inline-notification>

+## Check-In

+So, if you arrived at this point, you might be thinking: "oh okey, I'm beginning to get this!
+What should I do next as I'm learning this?"

+If this is the case, we'd love for you to join our developer community!
+[Click here](/whatsnext/).

 ## What is a link?

 A good way to think about the public DHT holochain data is like a graph: entries are nodes, and links are the edges that connect the entries.